 One thing is certain: you don’t have to fear a loss of comfort in winter when it comes to electrifying driving pleasure.

-You choose the right electric car and set the desired minimum term between 3 and 48 months as well as the monthly mileage between 250 and 4000 kilometres.
-You then pay a fixed monthly rate that covers all costs, even charging.
-Clyde is the only provider that delivers cars free of charge to anywhere in Switzerland.
-The entire purchase process is completely digital.
+You choose the right electric car and set the desired minimum term between 3 and 48 months as well as the monthly mileage between 250 and 4,000 kilometres.
+You then pay a fixed monthly rate that covers all costs, even electricity if you wish.